Tracking API¶

 Like all other parameters, the category path must be URL-encoded and cannot contain backslashes.

 The "categorypath" parameter offers the possibility to provide category-based recommendations without an explicit export of the structure of a customer's website.
-If enabled by Ibexa, it is used for on-the-fly updating of item categories.
-If an item is moved to another category, it is handled as present in both categories until the old category ages out or is forcibly deleted.
+If enabled by Ibexa, it's used for on-the-fly updating of item categories.
+If an item is moved to another category, it's handled as present in both categories until the old category ages out or is forcibly deleted.
 Multiple category locations of an item (multi-homing) are therefore possible.

 Category paths